techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-play-7t-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![head to home screen after transfer](https://images.wondershare.com/drfone/article/2023/11/transfer-data-from-motorola-to-samsung-6.jpg)

-## Bonus Tip: Want to Manage Your Honor 90 Pro Data before Transferring Data?
+## Bonus Tip: Want to Manage Your Honor Play 7T Data before Transferring Data?

 Before initiating data transfer from your Motorola phone to your new Samsung device, it's a great idea to declutter and organize your data.
 [Wondershare Dr.Fone](https://drfone.wondershare.com/guide/manage-android-device.html) is your go-to smart solution for managing and transferring Android data.
 With its intuitive features, you can preview, delete, export, and manage your data.
-This software facilitates smooth file transfers between your Honor 90 Pro and computer.
+This software facilitates smooth file transfers between your Honor Play 7T and computer.

 Moreover, it enables easy transfer of media files between iTunes and Android.
-Dr.Fone also offers the capability to import contacts from iCloud to either your Honor 90 Pro or computer.
+Dr.Fone also offers the capability to import contacts from iCloud to either your Honor Play 7T or computer.
 Additionally, it allows you to view and manage mobile notifications directly on your PC.
-It checks how much storage is left and generates a report showing the Honor 90 Pro device's history with basic details automatically.
+It checks how much storage is left and generates a report showing the Honor Play 7T device's history with basic details automatically.

 ![wondershare dr.fone phone manager](https://images.wondershare.com/drfone/guide/manage-android-apps-1.png)